sonkkasonkka/cybersecurity-data-portfolio/README.md

 This repository contains my academic labs, practice tasks and small learning projects in cybersecurity, data analysis, SQL, networks, cloud and web security.

-I am still at the beginning of my professional path, so this portfolio does not represent commercial experience.
+I am still at the beginning of my professional path, so this portfolio doesn't represent commercial experience.
 It shows what I have already practiced during university courses and self-learning, what tools I have worked with, and what areas I am currently developing.

 ### Data Analysis